Jknand23/SuiteCRM/AI_Docs/project-rules.md

  * - Comprehensive error handling and logging
  *
  * Dependencies:
- * - Slim Framework 4 for routing
+ * - Existing Slim 3 for routing (enhanced with documentation)
  * - League/OAuth2-Client for authentication
  * - Monolog for logging
  * - SuiteCRM BeanFactory for data persistence